 Editorially, Foreign Policy Journal is progressive on international geopolitics, diplomacy, and military matters.
 When it comes to news analysis they use loaded language both in their headlines and the body of the article such as “The Myth of the U.N.
 Creation of Israel.”
 However, they utilize credible sources such as un.org , avalon.law.yale.edu and Al Jazeera.

-Overall, when covering political issues Foreign Policy Journal has a far left bias in story selection and we rate them factually High due to thorough sourcing.
-(M. Huitsing 3/30/2018)
+Overall, when covering political issues Foreign Policy Journal has a far left bias in story selection and we rate them factually Mixed due to promotion of conspiracy theories.
+(M. Huitsing 3/30/2018) Updated (10/12/2018)